Kylmalcolm/Baseball_Project/README.md

 # Baseball_Project

-!!!Please refer to baseball_challege.ipynb, the powerpoint, and this readme for project documentation and code!!!
+Please refer to baseball_challege.ipynb, the powerpoint, and this readme for project documentation and code.

+We had an accident where someone overwrote something they sgoulsn't have.
+We were weren't able to all reconnect to straighten it out until today.

 Per instructor's suggestion I created my own repo to store things in.
 The repo we worked on the project from (with all the commits) is here: https://github.com/eerofeeva/BaseballMadness